Savannah vs Charleston: Which City Should You Visit?

 Key takeaways

-• Key attractions in Savannah include River Street, Forsyth Park, and historical homes, while Charleston offers the City Market, Waterfront Park, and Fort Sumter.
+• Key attractions in Savannah include River Street, Forsyth Park, and historic homes, while Charleston offers the City Market, Waterfront Park, and Fort Sumter.

 • Savannah might be preferable for travelers seeking a smaller city vibe with a haunted history, while Charleston could appeal to those looking for a larger city experience with high-end shopping and longer trips.